eTradeTeam/sd/team/onboarding_guide.md

 ## Step 2: Request Access to Private Repositories

 To contribute, you'll need access to our private strategy and tooling repos.
+You should recieve access when you join the team.
+However, if you don't have access, then contact the team on Discord.

 1. **Create a GitHub account** if you don’t already have one.
 2. **Send your GitHub username** to the team lead or submit a request via [this onboarding issue](https://github.com/etradeteam/strategy_development/issues).